Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Related Work

-~\cite{meng2019representation} report a connection between disentangled representations and MTL, showing that disentangled features can improve the performance of multi-task networks, especially on data with previously unseen properties.
+~\cite{meng2019representation} reported a connection between disentangled representations and \gls{mtl}, showing that disentangled features can improve the performance of \gls{mtl} networks, especially on data with previously unseen properties.
 Disentanglement is obtained by adversarial learning, forcing the encoded features to be minimally informative about irrelevant tasks.
-In this case, the tasks to be disentangled are known a priori, while in our case only the \maintask{} task is known.
+In this case, the tasks to be disentangled are known a priori, while in our case, only the \maintask{} task is known.

-~\cite{yang2022factorizing} propose a novel concept called ``Knowledge Factorization''.
-Exploiting the knowledge contained in a pre-trained multi-task network (called teacher), the idea is to train disentangled single-task networks (called students) to reduce the computational effort required by the final single-task network.
-The factorization of the teacher knowledge is dual: they provide structural factorization and representation factorization.
-In structural factorization, they split the net into a common-knowledge network and a task-specific network, based on mutual information.
+\cite{yang2022factorizing} proposed a novel concept called ``Knowledge Factorization''.
+Exploiting the knowledge contained in a pre-trained \gls{mtl} network (called teacher), the idea is to train disentangled \gls{stl} networks (called students) to reduce the computational effort required by the final single-task network.
+The factorization of the teacher's knowledge is dual: they provide structural factorization and representation factorization.
+In structural factorization, they split the net into a common knowledge network and a task-specific network based on mutual information.

-Finally,~\cite{maziarka2023relationship} propose a disentanglement analysis of MTL models by creating a semi-synthetic dataset based on latent information in simple datasets.
-The authors run the latent information through randomly initialized fully-connected layers to create tasks that are harder than just recovering the simple factors.
-A CNN is then trained to produce a representation that fits these auxiliary tasks.
-The reported results may be seen as inconclusive, as they do not provide a clear indication of how disentangled representations directly impact MTL performance.
+Finally,~\cite{maziarka2023relationship} explores the degree of disentanglement of \gls{mtl} models in a controlled, semi-synthetic setting.
+Initially, a set of task labels is created using a randomly initialized \gls{mlp} starting from the latent factors of parametric disentanglement datasets~\cite{3dshapes18}.
+The authors successively train a separate neural network to solve these artificially created tasks and understand how disentangled the representations are \wrt{} the original latent factors.

-In our proposal, we show that disentanglement in a representation space can be used as a general prior for MTL, \ie{}, by using disentanglement to mine for auxiliary tasks, an MTL model extracts a model-specific embedding which exploits the combination of the principal and the newly discovered labels, thus improving the performance on the \maintask{}.
+In this work, we show that disentanglement in a representation space can be used as a general prior for \gls{mtl}.
+After using disentanglement to mine for auxiliary tasks, an \gls{mtl} model extracts a model-specific embedding that takes advantage of the combination of the principal and newly discovered labels, improving downstream performance on the \maintask{}.